Lazaro549/AWS-AI-Generative/README.md

 ## 📌 Overview

-This repository focuses on **Generative AI on AWS**, providing practical examples, reference architectures, and best practices to design, build, and scale **generative AI applications** using **Amazon Web Services (AWS)**.

-It is intended for cloud architects, developers, and data teams looking to integrate **Generative AI** in a secure, scalable, and cost-efficient way.
+This repository provides **simple, practical examples of Generative AI on AWS** using **Amazon Bedrock**.
+It is designed for **learning, demos, and proof-of-concepts**, keeping the codebase minimal, clear, and easy to extend.

+The focus is on:
+- Chatbots
+- Retrieval-Augmented Generation (RAG)
+- Prompt engineering
+- Hands-on experimentation with Bedrock foundation models

 ---

 ## 🧠 What is Generative AI on AWS?

-**Generative AI** enables the creation of new content such as text, images, code, audio, and more.
-AWS provides a comprehensive ecosystem for building generative AI solutions, including:
+**Generative AI** enables applications to create new content such as text, summaries, and conversational responses.

+AWS supports Generative AI workloads through services like:
-- **Amazon Bedrock** – Access to foundation models (FMs) from multiple providers
+- **Amazon Bedrock** – Serverless access to foundation models
-- **Amazon SageMaker** – Model training, fine-tuning, and deployment
+- **Amazon SageMaker** – ML experimentation and training
-- **AWS Lambda** – Serverless inference
-- **Amazon API Gateway** – API exposure and management
+- **AWS Lambda & API Gateway** – Serverless APIs
-- **Amazon OpenSearch** – Semantic search and RAG architectures
-- **Amazon S3** – Data and prompt storage
+- **Amazon S3** – Document storage
-- **AWS IAM & KMS** – Security, identity, and encryption
+- **AWS IAM & KMS** – Security and encryption

+This repository focuses primarily on **Amazon Bedrock**.

 ---

 ## 🏗️ Reference Architecture

-The diagram above illustrates a typical logical flow for Generative AI applications on AWS, including:
+The diagram above represents a typical Generative AI flow on AWS:

-1. User input (Web / App / API)
+1. User input (CLI / Notebook / App)
-2. Request orchestration and validation
+2. Prompt orchestration
-3. Context retrieval (RAG)
+3. Optional context injection (RAG)
-4. Foundation model inference
+4. Foundation model inference via Amazon Bedrock
-5. Post-processing and response delivery
+5. Response generation
-6. Observability, security, and governance
+6. Security, monitoring, and governance

 ---